sta199-f25/sta199-f25.github.io/README.md

 Remaining issues:

--   code alongs: issues that seem to be generated in generation from .qmd to .html
+-   code alongs: issues that seem to be generated in generation from .qmd to .html (images and stuff created by warpwire)

--   \_quarto.yml: heart (how to deal with it – update font awesome?)
+-   \_quarto.yml: heart (how to deal with it?)

--   syllabus: check marks and circle with line (how to deal with it – update font awesome?)
+-   syllabus: check marks and circle with line (how to deal with it?)

 -   coding principles: one million issues

+    -   contrast in colors

+    -   can't have expanding box (that's hidden til it's clicked)

+    -   plots need a role, e.g., role="img"

+    -   table results need to be scrollable

+    -   links (within the code functions need to be distinguishable without relying on color

 -   computing troubleshooting: may want to add images? update?
+(THIS IS NOT AN ERROR)

 -   will need to check project pages: one contrast issue, table cells (milestone 4), more contrast issues with code in tips+resources